 Next, printing on dark substrates

-Gareth Jones is working with PrintSafe to test using a white ink version of the alphaJET pico.
+Gareth Jones is working with PrintSafe to test using a white ink version of the alphaJET.
 He says, “We are looking at purchasing a second printer.
 We are really happy with the way the black ink looks and now want to explore adding the same product identification information onto our black and darker coloured lines.”

 Gareth concludes, “The printer has proved straightforward and reliable.
 We’d definitely recommend PrintSafe for both the machinery and the buying experience.”